 As mentioned previously, it’s also possible to mount a hitch in an above the bed system.
 In this type of hitching, a bracket is installed inside the bed.
 The hitch connects to that installed bracket, and the bracket will be left inside bed even during non-hitching times.

 Furthermore, some 5th wheel hitches will use specialized brackets as a way to make the installation easier.
-In the end, the key is finding the mounting setup/style you feel most comfortable with and getting the best 5th wheel hitch can fits into those requirements.
+In the end, the key is finding the mounting setup/style you feel most comfortable with and getting the right one can fits into those requirements.

 And remember, make sure you get a 5th wheel hitch that’ll lock tightly.
 If you don’t, your hitch come become the victim of some nasty breakages, which will lead to some dangerous situations we’d all like to avoid.